byui-cse/cse450-course/source/module-02/project.md

 	1. A scatter plot visualization where each point is colored according to its cluster label.
 	2. One or more scatter plots where each point is colored according to some feature you think is important to the clustering.

-	Alternatively, you could do a single chart where the color is based on cluster label, and the size of the point is based on the feature you think is important to the clustering.
+	Alternatively if the important feature is categorical, you could do a single chart where the color is based on cluster label, and the size of the point is based on the feature you think is important to the clustering.

 <div class="dialogue">
 	<img src="{{URLROOT}}/shared/img/johnny.jpg">
 	<h5>Johnny, the Data Science Intern, drops by your house around midnight:</h5>
-	<blockquote><p>Okay, just one last thing, if you need any more help at all, I put together <a href='./hints.html'>this collection of Google Colab notebooks</a> that might be useful.</p><p>Also, I fed your cat.
+	<blockquote><p>Okay, just one last thing, if you need any more help at all, I put together <a href='./hints.html'>this collection of Google Colab notebooks</a> that might be useful.</p><p>Also, your cat looked hungry, so I fed him.
 Hope you don't mind.</p></blockquote>
 </div>